ditlef9/LottoSimPython/README.md

 ## 2 Install

-a) Download and install the latest version of Python
+a) Download and install the latest version of Python <br />
-b) Download and install PyCharm
+b) Download and install PyCharm <br />
-c) Check out this project in PyCharm.
+c) Check out this project in PyCharm. <br />
-d) Inside PyCharm project select "Add a Configuration" and make it point to file main.py.
+d) Inside PyCharm project select "Add a Configuration" and make it point to file main.py. <br />

 Now you can run the app.